rvt/Arilux_AL-LC0X/README.md

 ### MQTT

+State and control is send and received through MQTT

 ## Filter vs Effect

 ### Effect

 An effect will set the color, effects are usually based on timings like flashing leds, strobe or slow fades.
 Only one effect can be active at a time.

 ### Filter

 A filter will take the output of a effect and apply an additional transformation.
 THis can include color correct and/or fading the HSB to create smooth transitions between colors.
 Only one filter can be active at a time.
 NOTE: List of filter is on my todo..

 ### Boot Sequence

 For savety reasons we want to turn the lights on regardless of any settings, for this reason the firmware provides a specific boot sequence to guarantee this.

 Bootsequence is done by prioritising where the initial light status come from and will insuring that during boot the lights will always be on with the last set hue and saturation value.

-Bootorder:
+#### Bootorder:

-* Load default settings
+- Load default settings
-* Get HSB values from EEPROM and turn on LED with these values immediatly
+- Get HSB values from EEPROM and turn on LED with these values immediatly
-* Subscribe state topic for two seconds, use any found settings over a period of two seconds
+- Subscribe state topic for two seconds, use any found settings over a period of two seconds
-* Subscribe to command topic and overwrite any settings found in state over a period of two seconds
+- Subscribe to command topic and overwrite any settings found in state over a period of two seconds

 Considarations:

-* After bootsequence the device will always be on in the last configured color setting
+- After bootsequence the device will always be on in the last configured color setting
-* If no wifi and/or mqtt server found we load up color from EEPROM
+- If no wifi and/or mqtt server found we load up color from EEPROM
-* When EEPROM is empty we load up a brightness of 50
+- When EEPROM is empty we load up a brightness of 50
-* When EEPROM has stored brightness of 0 we load up a brightness of minimum 5
+- When EEPROM has stored brightness of 0 we load up a brightness of minimum 5

-#### Control
+#### Control Codes and examples

 1. We use individual topics to take advantage of retain and other features MQTT has to offer If you are have Home Assistant MQTT Discovery enabled, the `light.mqtt_json` platform will be loaded by Home Assistant instead of the `light.mqtt` platform.